dltsg/NewsLetter/README.md

 ## Contents

+- `edition-1/`: Directory containing the first edition of the newsletter and its assets
   - `EmailNewsletter_Edition_1.html`: The first edition of the Proteus newsletter featuring an introduction to the platform and its key features.
-- `assets/`: Directory containing images and SVG files used in the newsletters.
+  - `assets/`: Directory containing images and SVG files used in the newsletter.
     - `banner1.png`: Main banner image for the newsletter.
     - `Underline.svg`: SVG file for the stylized underline effect.
     - `val1.png` - `val5.png`: Feature images used in the newsletter.

 ## Features